These strawberry cupcakes are packed with real strawberry flavour in every bite, thanks to one simple trick.

 - Let the strawberry mixture boil until it thickens and looks slightly gelatinous.

-- Remove from the heat and let cool for 10 minutes, then transfer to a blender or food processer and blitz until smooth.
+- Remove from the heat and let cool for 10 minutes, then transfer to a blender or food processor and blitz until smooth.

 - Cover in plastic wrap and let cool completely before using.

-- I have a full recipe post about how to make strawberry puree if you'd like more detials.
+- I have a full recipe post about how to make strawberry puree if you'd like more details.

 - Preheat oven to 335°F / 170°C and line muffin pan with cupcake liners.

 - Mix the milk with the eggs and vanilla.
-Whisk together lightly and set aside.¾ cup Milk, 3 Eggs, 1 tablespoon Vanilla
+Whisk together lightly and set aside.180 ml (¾ cup) Whole Milk, 3 Large Eggs, 1 tbsp Vanilla Extract

 - Slowly add the butter, one small chunk at a time.
-Once it's all in it should look kind of like chunky breadcrumbs.2 sticks Butter
+Once it's all in, it should look kind of like chunky breadcrumbs.227 g (2 sticks) Unsalted Butter

 - Add the oil and strawberry puree and slowly turn your mixer up to a medium speed.
-Beat for exactly two minutes.¼ cup Vegetable Oil, ¾ cup Strawberry Puree
+Beat for exactly two minutes.80 ml (¼ cup) Vegetable Oil, 175 g (¾ cup) Strawberry Puree

 - Add the milk/egg mixture slowly and mix on low until just combined.